matthijsvisser/kamstrup-402-mqtt/readme.md

 kill -9 [process id]
 ```
 where ```[process id]``` is the id displayed by the ```ps``` command above.

+### Systemd activity
+When [running as a systemd service](#running-as-a-systemd-service), you can check recent systemd activity with ```journalctl -f```.
+You should also see an active python3 process.
+When you kill the process, it restarts automatically.

 ## Add sensors to Home Assistant
 Adapted from the instructions by [Pieter Brinkman](https://www.pieterbrinkman.com/about-me/) in [this blog post](https://www.pieterbrinkman.com/2022/02/01/make-your-city-heating-stadsverwarming-smart-and-connect-it-home-assistant-energy-dashboard/), updated according to the [MQTT integration in Home Assistant](https://www.home-assistant.io/integrations/sensor.mqtt/).